HiDefTextiles/HiDefKnits/Sproti.md

 A user starts by feeding into the HiDef Knits software all necessary body measurements needed (cf. Figure 1) for constructing a garment.
-The first version of HiDef Knits will solely focus on sweaters, cardigans, dresses and skirts since they share similar building blocks.[[3]](#_ftn3) For these types of garments there are a total of 17 body measurements that need to be considered for an individual fit, namely: shoulder width, chest/bust circumference, armhole depth, raglan depth, waist circumference, hip circumference, length from hip to waist, front and back neck length, body length at front and back, length from armhole to lower edge, sleeve length, upper arm width, wrist width, length from center back to wrist.
+The first version of HiDef Knits will solely focus on sweaters, cardigans, dresses and skirts since they share similar building blocks.[^3] For these types of garments there are a total of 17 body measurements that need to be considered for an individual fit, namely: shoulder width, chest/bust circumference, armhole depth, raglan depth, waist circumference, hip circumference, length from hip to waist, front and back neck length, body length at front and back, length from armhole to lower edge, sleeve length, upper arm width, wrist width, length from center back to wrist.

+[^3]: Future work for HiDef Knits is support for designing socks, hats, skirts, pants and other accessories.

 ![](figures/measurements.png)